RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Updating-Web-Connection/Updating-from-previous-Versions-or-the-Shareware-Version.md

 ```

 #### Shareware Version Update
-If you are updating from the Shareware Version and you're overwriting make sure you:
+If you are updating from the Shareware version to the full version, and you're overwriting make sure you:

 * Delete `wconnect.app`
-* Make sure that `#DEFINE SHAREWARE .F.` in `wconnect.h`
+* Make sure that `#DEFINE SHAREWARE .F.` in `wconnect.h` <small>*(should have overwritten)*</small>
 * Ensure you recompiled **everything** as described above

 ### Update DLLs in Production Apps
-Web Connection 7 and later uses self-contained projects to hold all resources associated with a Web Connection project - nothing gets stored in the Web Connection install folder, and all support files other than the Web Connection code dependencies are contained within the project's folder hierarchy.
+Web Connection 6.5 and later uses self-contained projects to hold all resources associated with a Web Connection project - nothing gets stored in the Web Connection install folder, and all support files other than the Web Connection code dependencies are contained within the project's folder hierarchy.

 ### Use the Update Project Wizard (or Console Command)
 The easiest way to update projects is to use a new utility in Web Connection 7.12+ which lets you update existing projects.
 There are two ways to do this: